Daniel-KM/Omeka-S-module-Access/README.md

 ### Associated modules

-If the access is reserved by ip or by token, the module can be used standalone.
+To allow access to restricted resources for user with role "Guest", the module will need to identify users, generally with the module [Guest] or [Guest Role].

-If the access is reserved globally, the module will need to identify users, generally with the module [Guest] or [Guest Role].
-If the access is restricted individually, the module [Guest] will be needed to manage the requests.
-The public part can be managed easily via the module [Blocks Disposition], or directly in the theme.
+The public part can be managed easily via the module [Blocks Disposition], but it is recommended to use resource page blocks if the theme supports them.

 The module is compatible with the module [Statistics].
 It is important to redirect download urls to the module (see below config of ".htaccess").

 ### Incompatibility

-This module is currently incompatible with module [Group], that manages rights by a list of groups.
+Since version 3.4.17, the module is compatible with module [Group].

-### Copy of the module
+### Installation of the module

 See general end user documentation for [installing a module].